gilbertbigras/PDL1-CPS-Denominator/README.md

 ![](/CPS-DenominatorCalibration.jpg)

-Software setup and utilization demo
+YouTube video of FIJI setup and utilization of the startdist plugin and script "CPS_denominator.ijm"
 ==========

 Please visit this video: [PDL1-CPS-Denominator](https://youtu.be/QSv5eL6t08M)